 These paints differ from standard emulsions in a number of ways, but mainly due to their weather protection.
 Especially here in the UK, exterior paints need to endure a wide variety of weather conditions, from wet and freezing winters to high levels of UV in the summer.
 In order to deal the weather conditions that an exterior paint must withstand, all masonry paints offer some form of weather protection.

-Masonry paint is also designed to have higher levels of adhesion in order to withstand any wear and tear that an internal emulsion would not withstand, as well as being suitably formulated to edhere to exterior walled surfaces, including brick, render and stone.
+Masonry paint is also designed to have higher levels of adhesion in order to withstand any wear and tear that an internal emulsion would not withstand, as well as being suitably formulated to adhere to exterior walled surfaces, including brick, render and stone.

 The Problem With Cheap Masonry Paints